Skatox/jquery-archive-list/readme.txt

 3. Block options to configure the list.

 == Changelog ==

+= 6.0.6 =
+* Fixed bug of changing the symbol when data was not loaded.

 = 6.0.5 =
 * Improved Gutenberg block to be more efficient and faster.